Skip to content

 fun backtrack(state: State?, choices: List<Choice?>, res: List<State?>?) {

-// Check if it's a solution
+// Check if it is a solution

 if (isSolution(state)) {